ErikMedeiros/HackerRank/README.md

 # HackerRank

 This repository is where I document all my progress through solving the HackerRank challenges.

-You can learn more about they [here](https://www.hackerrank.com/about-us).
+You can learn more about them [here](https://www.hackerrank.com/about-us).